Assembly deployment

 1. Syncfusion.SfSmithChart.WinForms

-2. Syncfusion.Core.WinForms.
+2. Syncfusion.Core.WinForms

-• Also include the below name space.
+• Include the below namespace.

 using Syncfusion.WinForms.SmithChart;